Luis Garcia Player Props: Nationals vs. Mariners

-Luis Garcia -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the Seattle Mariners, with Bryan Woo on the mound, on June 27 at 9:40 PM ET.
+After hitting .282 with two doubles, a triple, three walks and seven RBI in his past 10 games, Luis Garcia and the Washington Nationals face the Seattle Mariners (who will start Logan Gilbert) at 4:10 PM ET on Wednesday.

-He had two hits (going 2-for-3 with an RBI) in his most recent appearance against the Mariners.
+He racked up two hits (going 2-for-5 with two RBI) in his most recent game against the Mariners.

 Luis Garcia Game Info & Props vs. the Mariners